Last Updated on

 Chargrilled chicken breast came with curiously coloured heritage mash, delicious rosemary and garlic confit tomatoes and a salsa verde.
 The chicken itself was lightly charred and carefully cooked without any dryness.
 Another substantial dish, I ended up abandoning mash in favour of a side order of tenderstem broccoli.

 On to desserts: Perhaps ordering sticky toffee pudding given how much I’d already eaten was foolish.
 But, it was exactly what I wanted on a cold winter’s night and was a classic dish, albeit one I couldn’t quite finish.

-My companion enjoyed the pretty and delicious chocolate and hazelnut mousse with banana sauce which came beautifully garnished with caramelised banana and hazelnut praline crunch.
+My companion enjoyed the pretty and delicious chocolate and hazelnut mousse with a banana sauce which came beautifully garnished with caramelised banana and hazelnut praline crunch.

-The wine list at the Oxo Tower Brasserie, like that at the Restaurant, includes a selection of Harvey Nichols own label wines.
+The wine list at the Oxo Tower Brasserie, like that at the Restaurant, includes a selection of Harvey Nichols own-label wines.
 They are excellent value and we particularly enjoyed our Harvey Nichols Stellenbosch Chenin Blanc (2017) which is priced at £33.50 a bottle.

 All in, as reflected in this review, our dinner at the Oxo Tower Brasserie was a relaxing and convivial experience and one which I will definitely look to repeat – not just for the view!
 Generous portions of well cooked and beautifully presented seasonal dishes at a price that works even in January seems good to me.
-Should you prefer a more formal setting we also recommend the Oxo Tower Restaurant.
+Should you prefer a more formal setting we also recommend the adjoining Oxo Tower Restaurant